KUTuaNithid/artificial_intelligence/README.md

 1. Get all weight and theta values from standard equation.
 Don't forget Wnm = Wmn, so the weight array need to be adjusted.
 <img src="images/task5_w.png" width="300">
 1. Create the RNN with this weight.
-1. Repeatdly update.
+1. Repeatedly update.
 The most frequently appeared state is the solution

 [Source code](code/task5.py)